 The best packable backpacks will be so light you forget they are there until you need them the most.
 Eventually, you’ll find yourself in a situation where you’ll want to shed some weight while carrying a few items with you.
 There’s bound to be a day where you’re glad you found your packable bag.

 Modern travelers have more choices than ever, and companies are always seeking to provide new heights of options for your adventures.
 Think back on the freedoms you wish you had on your last trip, and see if a packable backpack could solve your troubles.
 Don’t accept frustration every time you travel.
-There are tons of choices out there that will make your life easier.
+There are tons of choices out there that will make your life easier and if packable backpacks aren’t the answer then maybe giving minimalist backpacks a go might also be an option.

 Decide what you want out of your next adventure.
 The bags on this list can take you comfortably throughout various places, and no one bag is best for everyone.